oliviaxyl/Mobile-App-Rating-Prediction-/README.md

 ## Project Objective

-The purpose of this project is
+The purpose of this project is to develop models to predict user rating based on various app features and app descriptions.

 ### Methods Used